pablolich/tipping_hoi/README.md

 **Hardware.** No non-standard hardware required for the demo or for running the pipeline on small banks (n ≤ 10, ≤ 50 models).
 The full Fig 3 / Fig S3 banks (n up to 20, three μ_B values × 50 models × 128 directions × 11 α values) were
-produced on a SLURM cluster — see `cluster/` and `hpc/merge_chunks.jl`.
+produced on a SLURM cluster.
 None of this is required to reproduce the figures from the example banks shipped under `data/example_runs/`.

 ---